-Rueschhoff advises all graduate students to choose the department and adviser that feels most comfortable and invested in their success.
+Rueschhoff advises all graduate students to choose the department and advisor that feels most comfortable and invested in their success.

-“A graduate adviser is especially crucial to match personalities and leadership styles so that you can be as successful as possible,” Rueschhoff said.
-“Rebecca is lucky to have found both an excellent department and adviser that have her best interest at heart and have all the tools for her to be very successful.”
+“A graduate advisor is especially crucial to match personalities and leadership styles so that you can be as successful as possible,” Rueschhoff said.
+“Rebecca is lucky to have found both an excellent department and advisor that have her best interest at heart and have all the tools for her to be very successful.”

 Whitesell, originally from Westminster, Colorado, chose to begin her adventure at Iowa State after visiting the U.S. Department of Energy’s Ames Laboratory, where she got the chance to see copper plasma spray and a high-velocity oxy-fuel spray in action.

 “Before my tour, I had never heard of materials engineering, but after that tour, I was hooked,” Whitesell said.
 “I accepted my offer at Iowa State that day, changed my major to materials engineering, and never looked back.”